JonathanP996/django/wikis/wikipage/entries/Git.md

 Git
-Git is a version control tool that can be used to keep track of versions of a software project.
+Git is a version control tool that is used to display and show projects on a linked application github.

-GitHub
-GitHub is an online service for hosting git repositories.